tmb5cg/Fifa-Autobidder/README.md

 Login to the webapp manually (do not click the "LOGIN" button on the GUI unless you want auto login, which often causes issue)

-The default player list (fetched via URL line 111 on autobidder.py) is [this link](https://www.futbin.com/22/players?page=1&position=CM&xbox_price=0-750&version=gold_nr) - gold, nonrare, CMs, using Xbox prices (see Configuration below for PC/playstation).
+The default player list (fetched via URL line 111 on autobidder.py) is [this link](https://www.futbin.com/22/players?page=1&position=CM&xbox_price=0-750&version=gold_nr) - gold, nonrare, CMs, using Xbox prices (see [Configuration below](#configuration) to change price fetcher to PC/playstation).

+1. Login to the webapp manually (do not click the "LOGIN" button on the GUI unless you want auto login, which often causes issue)
-In the webapp, manually go to the Search the Transfer Market page.
-Apply the filters that match your URL on line 111: rarity - nonrare, quality - gold, position - CM.
-Set the minimum buy now to 9900, maximum buy now 10,000 (to ensure we are looking at packed players).
+2. In the webapp, manually go to the Search the Transfer Market page.
+3. Apply the filters that match your URL on line 111: rarity - nonrare, quality - gold, position - CM.
+Set the minimum buy now to 9900, maximum buy now 10,000.
 Do NOT click the "search" button.
 The bot will do this for you.
 Double check the filters are accurate.

-Without touching anything, click "RUN BOT".
+4. Click "RUN BOT" button on GUI.
 The bot should open the FUTBIN url in a new tab, just don't touch anything and let it run.
 To understand how it works and the configuration settings, [see here](https://docs.google.com/document/d/1kZ2sAFf_Pvo5JcXJof28a5J2TDkmFwJKj6GbONeBer8/edit?usp=sharing)

 You want to have a conversion rate around 50%, at 100-150 margin that is 25 players * ~125 profit each, totalling ~3200 coins every 20 mins, or abuot 10k an hour at the absolute minimum.
 Some days I would find a filter list and make 30k an hour, it's fun.

 ## Configuration

 Everything is configured via the user interface.
+[See here](https://docs.google.com/document/d/1kZ2sAFf_Pvo5JcXJof28a5J2TDkmFwJKj6GbONeBer8/edit?usp=sharing) for an explanation of the user interface settings.

-The bot uses Xbox prices, to switch the pricing fetcher see function enable_xbox_prices() in autobidder.py change "li[2]" on [this line](https://github.com/tmb5cg/Fifa21-Autobidder/blob/e43ccd3de0e7833304d7f396bfd8bd062c3b1c8d/src/autobidder.py#L851):
+The bot uses Xbox prices, to switch the pricing fetcher see function [enable_xbox_prices()](https://github.com/tmb5cg/Fifa21-Autobidder/blob/39ac20b1866879f7fed962a15d0e4751310916b8/src/autobidder.py#L849) in autobidder.py, edit the final "li[2]" on [this line](https://github.com/tmb5cg/Fifa21-Autobidder/blob/e43ccd3de0e7833304d7f396bfd8bd062c3b1c8d/src/autobidder.py#L851):
-  - li[1] is Playstation
+  - li[1] for Playstation
   - li[2] is Xbox
   - li[3] is PC

 Line 111 in autobidder.py is where the Futbin URL is updated.
-I intended to have config.ini control this, and push it to the UI, but config.ini is constantly refreshing and only will update on a new instance of the bot.
+I intended to have config.ini control this, but it was not implemented.
 Join the Discord if this is confusing.

 ### Automatic login